Chick-fil-A Tofu Nuggets with Vegan “Honey” Mustard Sauce

 - ¼ teaspoon turmeric

-- Marinate the tofu: tear into bite-size nuggets and place in a medium bowl.
-Pour pickle juice over and let marinate 25 minutes.
+- Tear tofu block into nugget-sized pieces and place pieces in medium bowl.
+Pour pickle juice over tofu and cover bowl.
+Let tofu marinate in pickle juice 25 minutes.